 Believe it or not but I regard coding as a way of relaxation.
 Other solve sudoku’s or go for a round of golf, I tend to relax through coding.
 Again, there’s no pressure of a project here or a paying customer.
 Just wasting some time, for fun.

 And finally, I was looking for a way to challenge myself.
-I wanted to learn something new and as I am a big believer in low-code, no-code technology, I wanted to immerse myself into this technology, to learn about the capabilities.
+I wanted to learn something new.
+And as I am a big believer in low-code, no-code technology, I wanted to immerse myself into this technology, to learn about the capabilities.

 What Should It Look Like?

 The saddest apps of all are the apps that are very well built but never used.
-I think we all know a few examples of pieces of technology that looked fine upon first sight, but then, well, yeah, not sure…, it isn’t doing it.
+I think we all know a few examples of pieces of technology that looked fine upon first sight.
+But then, well, yeah, not sure…, it isn’t doing it.
 And you’re gone…

 So, here’s what I came up with

 The reservation process needed to be very simple.
-Anything to lower the number of steps it takes to reserve a work station or different screens that the user has to go through.
+Anything to lower the number of steps it takes to reserve a work station the user has to go through.
 That extends into the User Interface.
 The minimum number of fields and the least number of buttons possible.
 And finally, it should be monkey proof.
 Look, I work in an IT company.
 If we release new tools internally, they are being “tested”, which is a good thing.
 I mean, if we can think of it, other users can think of it.
 So better safe than sorry here.

 What Did It Turn Out To Be?

 So, over a few days, I build a first version of the app.
-In its first release, the app is limited towards making a new reservation for a work station on a specific date and a specific floor.
+In its first release, the app is limited towards making a new reservation for a work station on a specific date and floor.
 As I said, it needed to be fast, efficient, monkey-proof and self-explanatory.
 So, the basic flow includes:

 - The start screen, that currently has only one button, starting the process;